TryHackMe: Common Linux Privesc – Walkthrough

 Now it is time to get LinEnum running.
 Follow the following steps:

 Let it run and you will see a bunch of results.
-At some point there will come information about the passwd file.
+At some point in the output, you can find information about the passwd file.

 Answer: 8